JaniceBgithub/PyBer_Analysis/README.md

 ## Overview of the Analysis

-Pandas and matplotlib was used to create a dataframe summarizing ride sharing information by city type.
-A multiple line graph was cdreated showing the total weekly fares for each cicty type.
+Pandas and matplotlib were used to create a dataframe summarizing ride sharing information by city type.
+A multiple line graph was created showing the total weekly fares for each city type.

 ## Results